zowe/docs-site/docs/extend/extend-apiml/api-mediation-routing.md

 **Example:**

-The following address shows the original URL of a resource exposed by a service
+The following address shows the original URL of a resource exposed by a service:
 ```
 http://service:10015/enablerv1sampleapp/api/v1/samples
 ```